 - the Australian Government should progress a package of regulatory and non-regulatory reforms to minimise the cost of compliance to small businesses.

-The government response notes the government’s in-principle support for the review’s five recommendations and commits the government to progressing a package of regulatory and non-regulatory reforms.
-This will include the consideration of regulatory reforms through a Regulation Impact Statement (RIS) process.
-The RIS will be progressed by the Government in the first half of 2016 and will include a process of public consultation.
+The government response noted the government’s in-principle support for the review’s five recommendations and committed to progressing a package of regulatory and non-regulatory reforms.
+This included the consideration of regulatory reforms through a Regulation Impact Statement (RIS) process.